KevinHooah/ML-model-hyperparameter-tuning/README.md

 * k-Nearest Neighbors (Grid Search),
 * Extra Trees (Bayesian Optimization).

 All hyper-parameters' searching space are set by empirical knowledge.
-You may play with it own your own.
+You may play with it on your own.
+For the use of the tuning code, you can refer to the toy example in ==example.py==.

 If you find this tool is usefull, we will be glad if you can cite us in your paper :-)
 > AutoQual: task-oriented structural vibration sensing quality assessment leveraging co-located mobile sensing context  (https://link.springer.com/article/10.1007/s42486-021-00073-3)